UK aid supports vulnerable people in Chad using millions of pounds recovered during corruption case - Chad

 In addition, UK aid through CARE International, provided cash assistance to 1,600 households, allowing them to buy vital supplies like food and shelter materials, and improved access to safe water for 10,500 people.

-During the pandemic, the funds went towards the deployment of a UK Emergency Medical Team (UK EMT) of seven medical experts to two hospitals in N'Djamena, Chad's capital city.
+During the pandemic, the funds went towards the deployment of a UK Emergency Medical Team (UK EMT) of 7 medical experts to 2 hospitals in N’Djamena, Chad’s capital city.

 While there, they supported the care of critical patients from COVID-19 and helped to train local medical staff on how to treat people with the virus, as well as high quality sanitation and hygiene practices to reduce its spread.